Team-Lodestone/Documentation/LCE/Saving/Pre-Release Save Format.md

 ### Upgrading
 - These save files can be upgraded to the new format, working in atleast TU0, does not work in TU75.
-- Upgrading a world in this format will usually leave a "players_" file, they likely used _ as a seperator for subfolders, or not at all.
+- Upgrading a world in this format will usually leave a "players_" file, they likely used _ as a seperator for subfolders.
 This also means you will lose your player data upon loading a save in a newer version.
 - When upgraded, the timestamps of all the files are set to 0L.

 ### Save file structure